sebast4an/landingPage/README.md

 # landingPage
 The project I create in my free time.
+The current state is described below.

 ## Project brief:
 Simple, lightweight project.
-Compliant with the rules: mobile first.
-DRY code and BEM methodology.
+Compliant with the rules DRY, mobile first and BEM methodology.
+Only using CSS animation and clear JavaScript.

 ## Use: